Get Started

 Now, for the part where you do the math—registration fees.
 These numbers aren’t just pulled from thin air, they change depending on your city and whether you're letting out your main digs or sunning elsewhere.
 Here's a cheat sheet on some spots:

 It’s more than just dollars and cents—it’s about playing nice with the local laws and dodging fines that might make you wish you’d stuck to lemonade stands.
-To stay on the right side of the law, check out our guides on local rules and sobering penalties for slip-ups.

-Practical Steps for Hosting
+Practical Steps for Hosting in Florida

 Renting out your Florida property for short stays isn't as simple as slapping up a listing and calling it good.
 There's a checklist of to-dos, starting with getting your place in shape and ticking off all the boxes for your city's rental requirements.